FABtotum/FABlin/README.md

 ==========================
 FABlin Firmware
 ==========================
-FABtotum Marlin Derivate.
+FABtotum Marlin Derivate Firmware.

-This is a Marlin Derivate Firmware.
-Marlin was originally created by Erik Zalm (https://github.com/ErikZalm/Marlin) The changes made are focused on multipurpose personal fabrication and hardware characteristics of the FABtotum Personal Fabricator such as 3D/4 Axis milling, 3D scanning, Touch-probing and the Totumduino Board I/Os.
+This is the FABlin, a Marlin Derivate Firmware.
+Marlin was originally created by Erik Zalm (https://github.com/ErikZalm/Marlin)
+The changes made are focused on multipurpose personal fabrication and hardware characteristics of the FABtotum Personal Fabricator such as 3D/4 Axis milling, 3D/4 axis scanning, Touch-probing and the Totumduino Board I/Os capabilities.

 Supported G-codes:

 -------------------
 G0  -> G1
 G1  - Coordinated Movement X Y Z E